robo9k/worldofpadman-beryllium/release/readme.txt

     :: rename cid newname
     Rename given client to newname.
     be_maxNameChanges setting does not apply to this, other limits like invalid characters in name or multiple names do still apply (afterwards)!
     This does not add to the client's rename counter.

     :: scallvote vote
     Almost the same as client's callvote, but some restrictions do not apply.

-    :: logprint text
-    Will add an entry to the game log, just like the regular entries.
-Since this uses game logic, the entry will also be printed to the server console.

     :: rehashguids